25 Best Things to Eat in Tokyo

 Tsukemen, or dipping ramen, which we had never had before our trip to Tokyo, involves dipping cold ramen noodles into warm broth.
 Hiyashi Tsukemen involves cold noodles and cold broth, which is a popular dish in the summer in Japan.

 The dish is fun to eat and something that you rarely see in the US, so you should definitely try it on your trip to Japan.
 We tried this at Tatsunoya in Shinjuku, although most ramen shops will have this as an option.
-The noodles cool down the broth as you dip them, so if it is a particularly cold night (as it was for us) it may be less pleasant that traditional ramen.
+The noodles cool down the broth as you dip them, so if it is a particularly cold night (as it was for us) it may be less pleasant than traditional ramen.

 Dipping Ramen

-Tsukemen – cold noodles to dip in hot broth.
+Tsukemen: cold noodles dipped in hot broth.

 Subway Ramen